 When accessing a multiple supplier framework agreement, institutions have the option of undertaking a further or mini-competition if not calling-off directly from the agreement.
-The rules for further, or "mini" competitions may differ from agreement to agreement, so it's important that you follow the instructions set out in the Buyer's Guide on HE Contracts or speak to the relevant LUPC Contract Manager.
+The rules for further, or "mini" competitions may differ from agreement to agreement, so it's important that you follow the instructions set out in the Buyer's Guide on HE Contracts or speak to the relevant LUPC Category Manager.

 Q: Can upgraded and new products be added to the framework?

 Yes - the Public Contracts Regulations do allow the upgrading of products on a framework agreement provided these are within the scope and specification of the original tender competition.

 Q: Are there any advantages of the framework in terms of environmental/equality issues?